Rajpratik71/zfs_wiki/OpenZFS-Patches.md

 $ git fetch --all
 ```

 **Build the source.** Compile the spl and zfs master branches.
-While these branches are always kept in stable state this is a useful verification that there is a full build environment installed and all the required dependencies are available.
+These branches are always kept stable and this is a useful verification that you have a full build environment installed and all the required dependencies are available.
 This may also speed up the compile time latter for small patches where incremental builds are an option.

 ```
 $ cd ../spl